dhiltonp/pop/docs/source/book/plugable.rst

 -------------------

 Variables are stored on the *Hub* relative to *Subs* and plugins that have write access to the data.
-Any plugin or *Sub* deeper on the *Hub* than the variable have write access to the variable.
+Any plugin or *Sub* deeper on the *Hub* than the variable has write access to the variable, by convention.
 If a plugin that is not below a variable wants write access, that variable needs to first be copied within that plugin's respective namespace.

 Rule 2 of Namespace
 -------------------